Shyness can be difficult to overcome as it can easily be mistaken for something it’s not.

 Shy people, on the other hand, get nervous about meeting new people, speaking in public and can feel a lot of anxiety in social situations.
 Being social for long periods of time might not cause them to feel drained as it would the introvert.

 Imagine being at a party.
 A shy person is the one who is nervous to speak to others but wishes to.
-The introvert is someone who may feel the need to leave early because they are tired but does not have a problem speaking to others.
+The introvert is someone who may feel the need to leave early because they are tired but do not have a problem speaking to others.

 Shyness is something you can learn how to overcome, whereas being an introvert is as much a part of our personality, such as, for example, being neat or slobby.